ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

     A major difference between distributed and non-distributed training is that in distributed training, multiple processes are running in parallel and under certain setups they have the same results.
-If all of them report results to the tracking backend, there may be duplicated results.
+If all of them report results to the tracking backend, you may get duplicated results.
 To address that,
     Ray Train lets you apply logging logic to only the rank 0 worker with the following method:
     :meth:`context.get_world_rank() <ray.train.context.TrainContext.get_world_rank>`.